 “Just wanted to give you a quick update on our little Lola…..
 We just love her!

 She seemed to have stopped growing for the most part and is a wonderful 6.5 lbs.

 She walks anywhere from 3 to 6 miles about 5 days a week with me and then could go on to run for a few more hours in the back yard with the kiddos.
 Her favorite thing is playing with the girls usually fetching her tennis balls or playing tug-o-war and loves to end her day with lots of cuddles on someone’s lap before going to bed in her pen.
 She has really completed our family and we look forward to many years of happiness and joy with her.
 Thanks again for giving her such a great start!
 Here is a cute pic we took this week of her and the kids going to soccer practice”.

 FOLLOWING 1 pup from age birth to 9 weeks

 10 days eyes open

-While you are thinking you are missing something, I am watching for signs of “normal” maturing and personality development.
-I am watching for play and comfort within the litter.
+While you are thinking you are missing something, we are watching for signs of “normal” maturing and personality development.
+We are watching for play and comfort within the litter.

-The day one of them discovers he can bark is always funny and especially startling to the pup that did it!
-He will look around as much as to say, “where did that come from”!
+The day one of them discovers he/she can bark is always funny and especially startling to the puppy that did it!
+He/She will look around as much as to say, “where did that come from”?
 ALL these things are “normal” puppy behavior but NOT ONE OF THEM suggest personality.
-So you see, you are missing nothing!
+So you see, you are not missing out on anything.

 You really won’t see the true definition of personality UNTIL you have had the puppy live with you for a month or so.
 They take on the “personality” of the people they live with and this will be apparent to you.
 This “family” personality comes with maturity, confidence and living with the new owner.